 There are not many flights options from Singapore to Lusaka.
 Here are 3 of them that I know:

 3. Singapore – Addis Ababa – Lusaka

 I chose the first one as I was traveling alone and yet wanted to maximise what I get out of the trip.
 That included some time to explore Dubai.
 It was a more expensive option though but not sure if it was the most costly one.

 Day 1: Midnight flight to Dubai, reaching my destination at around 5am.
 Spent the day in Dubai.
 Visited Jumeirah Mosque, Burj Khalifa, Dubai Mall and Dubai Fountain.
+Read about my first stopover in Dubai here.
 Overnight in Dubai (Rove Downtown Dubai).

 Days 2: Flight to Lusaka for WV program.
 Overnight in Kabwe (Neem Park Courtyard).

 Days 3-6: WV child sponsorship visit.
 Overnight in Kabwe (Neem Park Courtyard).

 Day 7: End of WV program in the afternoon.
 Flight to Livingstone via Proflight Zambia.
 Overnight in Livingstone (La Patino B&B).

 Day 8: Cross the border into Zimbabwe and visited Victoria Falls Town and Victoria Falls on the Zimbabwean side.
 Overnight in Livingstone (La Patino B&B).